Worcestershire County Council Full Privacy Notice

 Cookies

-We employ cookie technology to help log visitors to our website.
+We employ cookie technology to help log visitors to our web site.
 A cookie is a string of information sent by a website and stored on your hard drive or temporarily in your computer’s memory.
 The information is collected in order to make websites work, or to make them work more efficiently, and provide information for the administration of the website.
-You can reject the use of cookies, but you may be asked for information again, e.g., to participate in a survey.
-For further information including how to block cookies see the Cookies page.
+You can reject the use of cookies but you may be asked for information again, e.g. to participate in a survey.
+Further information, including how to block cookies, is available on the cookies page

 Other websites